-Page 2 of 2 - It’s embarrassing that Garrett, who despite all the guff he has taken, has won more than half his games as Cowboys coach and still gets treated this way.
+It’s embarrassing that Garrett, who despite all the guff he has taken, has won more than half his games as Cowboys coach and still gets treated this way.
 Garrett also rallied this team down the stretch, despite myriad injuries on both sides of the ball, and guided the ship very well following the DWI manslaughter charges against Josh Brent and the resulting death of teammate Jerry Brown.

 Garrett has grown as a leader despite the often difficult circumstances working with Jones.
 Garrett might not be a perfect coach, but he has dealt with some tough things.